yoshitake1124/Gallery/README.md

 ## Welcome to GitHub Pages を編集中

-You can use the [editor on GitHub](https://github.com/yoshitake1124/Gallery/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+あああ　You can use the [editor on GitHub](https://github.com/yoshitake1124/Gallery/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.